 Easy?
 I suspect not, but stick with it.

-Now, what are the top three, the principles you would die for?
+Now, what are the top three, the principles you would not compromise?

 Developing Your Self-Awareness

-Share this simple exercise with your team and notice the similarities and differences you have.
+Share this simple exercise with some close friends and notice any similarities and differences that you have.

 Next, consider how your Credo Memo can help you remain in focus.